 Many students blow past grade-level spelling and vocabulary at a pretty young age.
-Unfortunately, a common technique to “challenge” them is to find harder and more obscure words for their spelling list.
-This is not fun, useful, or motivating.
-Rather, it turns a child’s natural skill into an exercise in tedium.
+A common technique is to “challenge” them with harder and harder and increasingly obscure words.

 Three Homograph Activities

-The word “subject” is a homograph since it has three different definitions, plus two different pronunciations.
+The word “subject” is a homograph.
+It has three different definitions with two different pronunciations.
 It’s not a “challenging” word to spell, but its multiple meanings offer fun ambiguity and complexity.

 Let’s look at three activities that build on homographs.